This is a ranking of colleges and universities based solely on the popularity of their General Agriculture program. Read the methodology here.

 Sam Houston State University is one of the finest schools in the United States for General Agriculture.
 After getting their bachelor's degree, Agriculture students generally make about $36,908 in the first five years of their career.
 Huntsville, Texas presents a charming small-town setting for students to learn in.

 Parents, you might be relieved to know we feel Sam Houston State University has a comparatively low crime rate.
-The most popular online degree offered to undergraduates at this school is criminal justice.
+For graduates who wish to carry on after earning a bachelor's degree, this school has grad programs available.
 Get a better idea of what student life at SHSU is really like by seeing a few campus videos.

 Cameron University is among your top options if you want to study General Agriculture.
 The surrounding area of a major urban center is great for young people trying to find adequate opportunities for social networking, adventure, and exploration.